biosustain/Alleleome/README.md

 The Alleleome workflow is specifically tailored to study the natural sequence variations in core genes of the pan-genome of a species, with an emphasis on variations at the amino acid and nucleotide level.

 ### Publication
-For more detailed information, refer to our publication:
+This package is based on the Alleleome package created by Archana S. Harke ([anpache/Core-Alleleome](https://github.com/anpanche/Core-Alleleome)) For more detailed information, refer to their publication:
 [Early Release on BioRxiv](https://www.biorxiv.org/content/biorxiv/early/2023/09/22/2023.09.22.558971.full.pdf)

 ## Table of Contents